jersou/studio-pack-generator/README.md

 - Option to add 1 sec of silence at the beginning and end of sound files.
 - Option to skip the beginning of stories.
 - Zip Pack aggregation
+- OpenAI & Coqui TTS
+- a GUI

 ### Overwrite metadata